Emanuele-20/CV/README.md

 ---------------

-I am a passionate, hard worker and motivated junior software developer with a deep-rooted passion for my own self development.
-I really enjoy creating a clean and test-driven code in a stimulating work environment to build products and services consumers can enjoy and I am a strong believer in team work.
+I am a passionate, hard worker, and motivated junior software developer with a deep-rooted passion for my own self-development.
+I really enjoy creating a clean and test-driven code in a stimulating work environment to build products and services consumers can enjoy and I am a strong believer in teamwork.

-I spent almost my all life in my native country, Italy, where in the last 6 years I worked as Client Coach and Retailer for one of the biggest italian telecomunication companies -  [TIM](https://www.tim.it/)
+I spent almost my all life in my native country, Italy, where in the last 6 years I worked as a Client Coach and Retailer for one of the biggest Italian telecommunications companies - [TIM](www.tim.it)

-During this long experince I worked with a multitude of technologies such as Smartphone, Iot, Google Home, Drones, Smartwatch, Computers but also set contracts about fibre broadband, Sky, Google Nest for private customers and companies.
+During this long experience, I worked with a multitude of technologies such as Smartphone, IoT, Google Home, Drones, Smartwatch, Computers but also set contracts about fiber broadband, Sky, Google Nest for private customers and companies.

-During this amazing experience I developed a strong passion and curiosity about the tech world in general, but also learned how important soft-skills are, comunicate well with customers, understand quickly their issues and find the best solution for their needs.
+During this amazing experience, I developed a strong passion and curiosity about the tech world in general but also learned how important soft-skills are, communicate well with customers, understand quickly their issues, and find the best solution for their needs.

-I also had many formative experiences in different shops around my country where understanding the different teams dynamics and needs was foundamental for developing my own team-skills and apply what I learned in own my team.
+I also had many formative experiences in different shops around my country where understanding the different team's dynamics and needs was fundamental for developing my own team-skills and apply what I learned in own my team.

-Thanks to that experience I started to be curious about what is 'behind the tecnologies' I worked with for many years and as soon arrived in UK, I decided that will be my new career.
+Thanks to that experience I started to be curious about what is  ' behind the technologies ' I worked with for many years and as soon arrived in the UK, I decided that will be my new career.

-I enrolled in  [Makers Academy](https://makers.tech/) bootcamp, where I quickly learned engineering best practices, tools and methodologies and the importance of deconstruct big problems into small ones and solve them in order to solve the bigger coding issue.
-I also discovered how much I enjoy learn new tecnologies and apply them to my projects.
+I enrolled in [Makers Academy](www.makers.tech)) Bootcamp, where I quickly learned engineering best practices, tools, and methodologies and the importance of deconstruct big problems into small ones and solve them in order to solve the bigger coding issue.
+I also discovered how much I enjoy learn new technologies and apply them to my projects.

 ## Projects